How to upload files from your local desktop to Fotoware using the web browser.

 You can create a special archive for users who have metadata-compliant software on their computers and who caption assets before uploading.
 This archive would allow uploads from these users only and not have any metadata requirements.
 Using the Ingestion setting on the archive, the uploaded files can be routed through Color Factory to verify that all necessary metadata fields have been filled out before the files are stored in the archive.

 What if the uploader freezes and fails to load?

 If the metadata configuration is changed so that a metadata set refers to a Field ID that no longer exists in the master metadata configuration, the upload utility in the web interface will refuse to load.
-Should this happen, see this troubleshooting article for information on how to remedy the situation.
+If this happens, refer to this troubleshooting article to remedy the situation.